"And as you wish that others would do to you, do so to them."

 • The ability to reflect on their own beliefs, religions or otherwise, that inform their perspective on life.

-• Show an interest in, and a deep level of respect for different people’s faiths, feelings and values.
+• An interest in, and a deep level of respect for different people’s faiths, feelings and values.

 Successful readers have: